Tamil Makkal Mandram, Inc.

 Section 2.
 Board of Directors: The officers of TMM shall consist of (a) The President, (b) The Vice-President, (c) The Secretary, (d) The Joint-Secretary and the (e) The Treasurer.
 The other directors of the board shall consist of (f) Director – Events co-ordination, (g) Director – Public Relations and (h) Director – IT and Technology affairs

 Section 3.
 Term of Office: The initial selection of the board of directors during the formation of the organization shall be done by the founding authorities of the organization.
-When the initial term expires, after 3 years, the new members shall be elected for a term of three years, by the General Body, and they shall hold office until the induction of new directors.
+When the initial term expires, after 3 years, the new members shall be elected for a term of Two years, by the General Body, and they shall hold office until the induction of new directors.
 The Board member shall not be eligible to serve two consecutive terms for the same category of office.

 Section 4.
 Vacancies: In the event of a vacancy in the Office of the President, the Vice-president shall automatically succeed to that office.